 Major public hospitals in Victoria treat voluntary and compulsory patients with mental illness in ‘acute inpatient wards’ and ‘Secure/Extended Care Inpatient Services’.
 Private psychiatric hospitals operate in larger cities in Victoria but only treat voluntary patients.

 Acute inpatient wards offer voluntary and compulsory short-term treatment for people with a serious mental illness.
+Find out more about acute inpatient services.

 Community-based mental health services and teams